 Day 5 – Travel to Antigua

-I’m afraid it’s no better leaving Semuc Champey as it is arriving!
+I’m afraid traveling to Antigua is no better leaving Semuc Champey as it is arriving!
 You can book a shuttle at the place where you are staying, they are all pretty much the same price and normally leave at 8 am.
 Read more about it here.

 Day 6 -9 Antigua